-- (3) A peace officer who, in the lawful performance of his duty, is transporting a person in his custody or care is exempt from section 220 (3), (4) and (6) of the Act. - (4) When a peace officer has reasonable and probable grounds to believe the use of a seat belt assembly would obstruct the performance of his duties, the peace officer and any passenger is exempt from section 220 (3), (4) and (6) of the Act. [en.
-B.C.
-Reg.
-66/78.]
+- (3) A peace officer who, in the lawful performance of the peace officer's duty, is transporting a person in the peace officer's custody or care is exempt from section 220 (3), (4) and (6) of the Act. - (4) When a peace officer has reasonable and probable grounds to believe the use of a seat belt assembly would obstruct the performance of the peace officer's duties, the peace officer and any passenger is exempt from section 220 (3), (4) and (6) of the Act.